eoinkelly/notes/floating-point-numbers.md

 1.m representation has no way to represent decimal `1.0` i.e. in `1.m` because
-of the implied 1 on LHS it would be represented by all 0 mantissa and all 0 exponent which is the representation of 0
+of the implied 1 on LHS it would be represented by all 0 mantissa and all 0 exponent which is also the representation of 0

 To get around this they use a formula to get from the stored exponent to the
 actual: